ballerina-platform/module-ballerina-ftp/component/src/main/ballerina/ftp/Module.md

-## Package overview
+## Module overview
-The `wso2/ftp` package provides an FTP client and an FTP server listener implementation to facilitate an FTP connection to a remote location.
+The `wso2/ftp` module provides an FTP client and an FTP server listener implementation to facilitate an FTP connection to a remote location.

 ### FTP client
 `ftp:Client` connects to an FTP server and performs various operations on the files.
 It supports `get`, `delete`, `put`, `append`, `mkdir`, `rmdir`, `isDirectory`,  `rename`, `size`, and `list` operations.